ir-nlp-csui/indo-law/README.md

 ## Note

-Regarding the distribution of **training and testing data**, we divide it into **90:10 portions** for each category on the paper (Table 1).
-We cannot provide data file training and testing that match the experiments we were done.
-Unfortunately, the data from the distribution was not backed up.
+The distribution of **training and testing data** used in our work was **90:10 portions** for each category (see Table 1 on <a href="https://www.mdpi.com/2073-431X/11/6/88">our paper</a>).
+Unfortunately we cannot provide that data split used in our experiment because it was not backed up.

 ## References